 Addressing someone informally in a formal occasion is a big French taboo that anglophones are simply not used to.
 If you do speak French but are not sure how to address someone, the default should be to use the formal Vous, and wait for the other person to say “Est-ce qu’on peut tutoyer?” (as in “Can we use tu?”)

-However after the French revolution, laicité which means non-religiousness became the law, as the Catholic church was thought to be on the side of royalty.
-In effect, French law emphasizes “separation of church and state”, (which doesn’t explain all the religious holidays.)
+After the French revolution, laicité which means “non-religiousness” became the law, as the Catholic church was thought to be on the side of royalty.
+In effect, French law emphasizes “separation of church and state”.

 Either way, French people are not comfortable talking about religion, so it is a conversational topic best to be avoided.